What we achieved

 The Mediterranean Marine Expert Assessment Group for the Green List (EAGL) was formed during a meeting held in May 2025 in Málaga, Spain.
 The expert group is composed of 11 members from across Mediterranean with diverse backgrounds in MPA management and research.

-The Marine Mediterranean EAGL will fulfil the role of assessing MPAs that apply to join the IUCN Green List, as well as supporting the activities of the GreenList4MMPAs project.
+The Marine Mediterranean EAGL fulfils the role of assessing MPAs that apply to join the IUCN Green List, among other functions.